limatgans/using-git/README.md

 ![Develop and Feature Branch](https://nvie.com/img/fb@2x.png)

+Once a feature branch is completed, it should be merged back to **develop**.
+After couple of features are merged into develop, it should be tested and should be merged to **master** for production release.

 > This section is just to give you an intro on a popular Git Workflow.
 Your team might be using slightly different workflow.
 Discuss with your team to know more.

 ![The Git Flow](https://nvie.com/img/git-model@2x.png)